DEPCORE-PL/oc-orphans-plugin/README.md

 ## Orphans plugin for OctoberCMS

-This plugin is based on a wordpress plugin created by [Marcin Pietrzak](https://github.com/iworks/sierotki) and portet to OctoberCMS
+This plugin is based on a wordpress plugin created by [Marcin Pietrzak](https://github.com/iworks/sierotki) and ported to OctoberCMS

 ### Instalation